Last year saw the launch of more than 10,000 new tech firms – a whopping 60% more than in 2016.

 Christian Elmes trained at PwC and qualified as a chartered accountant in 1999.
 From there he moved to Morgan Stanley (2000-2002) as Associate in the Investment Banking Division (IBD).

 He was appointed Director of Finance, Teather & Greenwood Investment Management in 2002 and moved with the Tax Efficient Solutions team to Smith & Williamson in 2004, becoming Deputy head of the department.
-Christian left to establish Enterprise in 2010.
+Christian left to co-found Enterprise in 2011.

 Over the last ten years, Christian has been responsible for developing a number of tax efficient products, particularly Enterprise Investment Schemes.
 He is able to lead on tax efficient product development from inception through to completion.
 He has a financial and tax background and commercial experience.